Scope decisions become executable work

 AI Delivery Capacity

-AI-assisted development is the answer, but it is much easier said than done.
-Without the right operating model, AI can create rework, blur architecture decisions, increase review load, and make the team feel busier without making the business meaningfully faster.
+Human-only software lifecycles were not designed for AI agents.
+When AI is bolted onto a lifecycle built for human handoffs, it can create rework, blur architecture decisions, increase verification burden, and make the team feel busier without making the business meaningfully faster.

 Offer